 Montessori Early Reading Program

 I am loving The Royal Road to Reading!
 Honestly, I have tried so many different programs over the years with my kids.
 It can be exhausting finding one that truly works.
 So finding one that offers you all of the knowledge, all of the materials, and all of the support you need to teach your child to read is amazing.
-I love that it offers you three DVD’s with booklets, all of the materials packaged separately to go with each level of learning, plus online resources.
+I love that it offers you three DVDs with booklets, all of the materials packaged separately to go with each level of learning, plus online resources.
 This makes it so much easier for you to have everything organized and ready.
-The other great thing about The Royal Road to Reading is you can use it with multiple kids, for instance I am currently working through part 1 with Bells, but I am also able to use part 3 for my six-year-old son who has some special needs.
-Yay!!

-I just love that Age of Montessori doesn’t feel that reading is a race, instead they believe in teaching children at the best time, when the brain is eager to learn.
+I just love that Age of Montessori doesn’t feel that reading is a race, instead, they believe in teaching children at the best time, when the brain is eager to learn.

 Teach Your Child to Read